Sibaliw Research Station

 Put hiking shoes and put mosquito spray on.
 Take your swimming suit with you as well as a towel and a bottle of water.

-Meet and Greet our birds in sanctuary
+Meet & Greet our birds

-Twice a day at 09:00 and 14:30 our staff feed banana, papaya and collected wild fruits to our birds in the sanctuary.
+Only if we have birds to care for: Twice a day at 09:00 and 14:30 our staff feed banana, papaya and collected wild fruits to our birds in the sanctuary.
 Additionally, every 3 days they feed them crickets for protein balance.

 You can help our staff collecting and preparing the food.
 Our staff will take this opportunity to tell you more about the birds and their behaviour.